leandrocezar/products-java-api/README.md

 ### Execution

 This project uses **H2 database**.
-This database run in memory and create database, tables and populate it on turn on the application.
-This database run in the memory of the machine.
+This database run in memory!.
+On run the project automatically will create a database, table and populate with 5 products!.

 ### Test